Marissa841/Predicting-Head-Injuries-in-NHL-Players--A-Machine-Learning-Approach/README.md

 # Future Work

-More feature engineering and validating the target variable with another nhl injury dataset (injury data is not always accurately reported)
+- More feature engineering

+- Validating the target variable with another NHL injury dataset (injury data is not always accurately reported)

 # For more information